Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 popa ; Restore environment - General registers
 ...
 ```

+> 2025/03/28 Update: A value of 0x23 causes the program to execute in 32 bit mode, while a value of 0x33 causes the program to execute in 64 bit mode.

 After some analysis, the purpose of this pattern becomes clear - it's a `call` implemented using `retf` and `far proc`.
 Therefore, we can simply replace it with a `call`, but the problem is we don't know how many instances of this pattern exist yet, so pattern matching is needed.